-In the Governmental Fund Financial Statements debt premiums are reported as an "other financing source".
+In the Governmental Fund Financial Statements, debt premiums are reported as an "other financing source".
 In the Government-Wide Statements, debt premiums are deferred and amortized over the term of the debt.
-Debt premiums are presented as an addition to final amounts of the debt payable.
+Debt premiums are presented as an addition to the face amount of the debt payable.